aamsur/xfers-sdk/README.md

 4. Once Gradle is done syncing, manage your AVD, check https://developer.android.com/studio/run/managing-avds to see how to add a device
 5. Run it on a device to ensure that everything has been set up corretly

+## SDK development
+This section is for SDK development notes.

-## Building / Editing UI for the SDK
+### Building / Editing UI for the SDK

-*** Import step of editing the SDK, change `implementation "com.xfers.xfers_sdk:xfers_sdk:0.1.0"` to `implementation project(':xfers_sdk')` under the `build.gradle` for the app, otherwise the app will be downloading the SDK from v0.1.0 from Maven which is now the one that you're currently editing.
-To be sure about doing this step correctly, make a change to a title or button and run it again on the device and make sure that the change is reflected. ***
+Before you can do any editing of the SDK, change `implementation "com.xfers.xfers_sdk:xfers_sdk:0.1.0"` to `implementation project(':xfers_sdk')` under the `build.gradle` for the app.

+Otherwise the app will be downloading the SDK from v0.1.0 from Maven which is now the one that you're currently editing.
+To be sure about doing this step correctly, make a change to a title or button and run it again on the device and make sure that the change is reflected.

 Please refer to https://developer.android.com/training/basics/firstapp/building-ui for basics on layout editor and constraints.